NataliaKraszewska/Methylseq-Workflow/README.md

 module load subread/1.5.2
 ```
 Make sure your cluster contains the required modules.
 If your cluster doesn't contain all needed modules you have to install missing packages and set path in right place in Snakefile rules.
-All system requirements have been saved in the requirements.txt file in the appropriate directories.
+All Python requirements have been saved in the requirements.txt file in the appropriate directories.

 ## Running snakemake pipeline